-Transport:
+Transport: IP 🖸 📐

 Session Protocol: Tieline Codecs

-Return Audio Port: 9010 Any
+Return Audio Port: 9010 🚔 🔲 Any

+- And and a second - I sol some for

+Master panel.

 Important Note: When Tieline Codecs is the Session Protocol selected (using Tieline session data), the Return Audio Port is automatically configured as UDP audio port 9010 by default for the second audio stream connection.
 Click to deselect the Automatic check-box to adjust this setting.
 A codec dialing this connection and using the port specified will always be routed to output 2 on the codec receiving the call.

-- Auto Jitter Adapt and the preferred auto jitter setting using the drop-down arrow for Buffer Priority, or - Fixed Buffer Level and enter the Jitter Depth, which must be between 12ms and 5000ms depending on the algorithm you select. - Local and Remote FEC settings if required. - ISDN

-ISDN module answering settings are used if you select ISDN as the connection transport.
-For more details see Configuring ISDN Answering.

-POTS module answering settings are used if you select POTS as the connection transport.
-For more details see Configuring POTS Answering.

-8. Continue through the steps in the wizard to complete configuration in the same way as the first connection was configured.
+Click to configure: Auto Jitter Adapt and the preferred auto jitter setting using the drop-down arrow for Buffer Priority, or Fixed Buffer Level and enter the Jitter Depth, which must be between 12ms and 5000ms depending on the algorithm you select.
+Local and Remote FEC settings if required.
+ISDN ISDN module answering settings are used if you select ISDN as the connection transport.
+For more details see Configuring ISDN Answering .
+POTS POTS module answering settings are used if you select POTS as the connection transport.
+For more details see Configuring POTS Answering . fir Continue through the steps in the wizard to complete configuration in the same way as the rst connection was configured.
 Click Save Program at the end of this process.
-The newly created program will be displayed in the left pane within the Programs panel and in the Master panel.
+The newly reated program will be displayed in the left pane within the Programs panel and in the у